jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

   - **intelligence organisation** means—
     (a) the New Zealand Security Intelligence Service; and (b) the Government Communications Security Bureau
-  - **international organisation** means any organisation of states or governments of states or any organ or agency of any such organisation; and includes the Commonwealth Secretariat
+  - **international organisation** means any organisation of States or Governments of States or any organ or agency of any such organisation; and includes the Commonwealth Secretariat
   - **local authority** —
     (a) means a local authority or public body named or specified in Schedule 1 of the Local Government Official Information and Meetings Act 1987; and
     (b) includes—